Usaid-Bin-Rehan/Usaid-Bin-Rehan/README.md

 🛠️ Projects:

-1. Repository on each Programming Paradigm (Unique_Programs as POP, Personal_Finance_Console_App as OOP, Functional in Scala, Network in Perl, and Concurrent & Parallel in C++)
+1. Repository on each Programming Paradigm (Unique_Programs as POP, Personal_Finance_Console_App includes Generic and OOP, Functional in Scala, Network in Perl, and Concurrent & Parallel in C++)
 2. Flutter Mini-Projects

 💼 Experience: